axzilla/boilerbrew/README.md

 ## Environment Variables

-This project uses environment variables for configuration.
+This project relies on environment variables for configuration.
+These must be set manually in your hosting environment (e.g., Coolify) or locally for development.

 The main variables to set are:

 - `PUBLIC_PB_URL`: The URL of your PocketBase instance.
 - `ORIGIN`: The URL of your frontend application, used for CORS configuration in PocketBase.